open-policy-agent/opa/docs/new/docs/index.md

 <RunSnippet files="#input.json #public_networks.rego" command="data.another_package.yet_another_rule"/>

-:::info
+:::tip
-💡 You can query the value of any rule loaded into OPA by referring to it with an absolute path.
+You can query the value of any rule loaded into OPA by referring to it with an absolute path.
 The path of a rule is always:
 `data.<package-path>.<rule-name>`.
 :::